 - · General Biology with lab

-- Cell Biology
+- · Cell Biology

-- General Chemistry with lab
+- · General Chemistry with lab

 - Clinical experience.
 Student is required to complete a minimum of 100 hours of clinical shadowing and/or volunteer experience.

 - Elective course choices.
-Students choose a minimum of 17 credit hours to match necessary prerequisites for healthcare program of interest.
-Program faculty and staff work with students to help select courses they need to gain admittance into the program of their choice.
+Students choose a

+minimum of 17 credit hours to match necessary

+prerequisites for healthcare program of interest.

+Program faculty and staff work with students to

+help select courses they need to gain admittance

+into the program of their choice.

+- · Professional Development course

-Sub-Total Credits
+Sub-Total Credits 26.00